abayomi-dev/CICDWITHCompose/README.md

 # Task
-## - You are to set up CI?CD for https://github.com/do-community/node-mongo-docker-dev and to do these we have to follow some processes.
+## - You are to set up CI/CD for https://github.com/do-community/node-mongo-docker-dev and to do these we have to follow some processes.
 ## - You are to assist in shifting deployment from  api_driven architecture(monolith) to microservices.
 ## - You are to set up moitoring and observability to monitor this process and its configuration.